A high-powered, low resource toolkit for your data

-We do believe that Big Data handling can play better with our environment by making a more intelligent use of the energy, so we are making ironArray in such a way that it allows computations with large datasets to make a more effective use of modern, cost-effective multi-core CPUs and fast, local storage.
+We do believe that Big Data handling can play better with our environment by making a more intelligent use of the energy, so we are making ironArray in such a way that it allows computations with large datasets to make a more effective use of modern, cost-effective, multi-core CPUs and fast, local storage.

-- High performance matrix and vector computations
+- High performance multidimensional array computations

 - Automatic data compression in-memory or on disk